clemensGooooo/clemensGooooo.github.io/_posts/2025-10-06-exitnction.md

 Dockerfile  docker-compose.yml	exitnction  flag.txt
 ```

 The `Dockerfile` basically contains the setup which is based on a Ubuntu 24.04 docker container.
-The `docker-compose.yml` file also lets you build the container just by running the docker compose file.
+Alternatively, the `docker-compose.yml` file also lets you build the container just by running the docker-compose command.

 I tried running the executable `exitnction` on my machine, this didn't work, so to continue it is necessary to find the right `libc`, because my machine is missing/not matching that version of `libc`.